LonelyReligion/processing/README.md

 Filter/frame with cat that moves it's eyes with your mouse!
-Character belongs to @xdfghtzz on instagram.
+Character belongs to @machlojka_ on instagram.
 Made in processing!